Events & News

 Being Sober and Becoming Happy

 Being Sober and Becoming Happy is a monthly series for people recovering, people in relationships with people recovering and for those who work professionally with people recovering.
 It deals with behaviors necessary to maintain long-term sobriety in the 12-Step program.
 Dr. John MacDougall, Spiritual Guidance Coordinator at The Retreat, Wayzata, will lead 9 presentations that look at each chapter of his book Being Sober and Becoming Happy.
-Sessions take place on the 1st Thursday of each month, beginning October 5 – no February meeting and meets twice in June, the 7th and the 28th.
+Sessions take place on the first Thursday of each month, 5:30 to 7:00 p.m., in Forliti Gathering Room (no February meeting, and twice in June, the 7th and 28th).
+No registration is required.
+Generous snacks and beverages will be provided.
+Brochures are in the Plexiglas stands in the vestibule, at the side door of the Sanctuary, and near the Skyway elevator.

 December 7 — Surrender and Trust